designstem/projects/biomimicry/index.md

 Abalone shell vs. Kevlar

 **Imitate, don’t duplicate**
-Be creative in your interpretation of natures lessons.
+Be creative in your interpretation of nature's lessons.
 Understand why nature chose its solution.

 **Biodesign ≠ Sustainability**